 A training lab has a rectangular size l to w meters, without columns on the inside.
 The hall is divided into two parts- left and right, with a hallway approximately in the middle.
 In both parts, there are rows with desks.
-In the back of the hall, there is a big entrance door and in the front, there is a podium for the lecturer.
+In the back of the hall, there is a big entrance door.
+In the front, there is a podium for the lecturer.
 A single working place takes up 70 to 120 cm (a table with size 70 to 40 cm + space for a chair with size 70 to 80 cm).
 The hallway width is at least 100 cm.
 It is calculated that due to the entrance door (which has 160 cm opening), exactly one working space is lost, and due to the podium (which has size of 160 to 120 cm), exactly two working spaces are lost.
 Write a program that reads the size of the training lab as input parameters and calculates the number of working places in it (look at the figure).

 Two numbers are read from the console, one per line: l (length in meters) and w (width in meters).

 Constraints: 3 ≤ w ≤ l ≤ 100.

 Print an integer: the number of working places in the training lab.

 In the first example, the hall length is 1500 cm.
 12 rows can be situated in it (12 120 cm = 1440 + 60 cm difference).
 The hall width is 890 cm.
 100 cm of them are for the hallway in the middle.
 The rest 790 cm can be situated by 11 desks per row (11 70 cm = 770 cm + 20 cm difference).
 Number of places = 12 * 11 - 3 = 132 - 3 = 129 (we have 12 rows with 11 working places = 132 minus 3 places for podium and entrance door).